Skip to content

 What ages can come to LMS Camp?

-Children between the ages of 5-9 are eligible to enroll in our regular programs.
-Please note children turning 5 this year (who will be 4 at the time of camp start) are ELIGIBLE to enroll in our camp programs.
+The ages for each camp are outlined in the table above.
+Please note children turning 5 this year (who will be 4 at the time of camp start) are ELIGIBLE to enroll in our camp programs that are open to ages 5.

 Do you have a lost and found?